 Interviewing a real estate agent – what’s next?

-Now that you’re armed with great questions, it’s time to find a great agent.
+Now that you’re armed with great questions to ask when selling, you’re probably ready to find a great agent.
 You can compare real estate agents at LocalAgentFinder, including fees, commission, marketing strategy and more.
+If you’re still a little unsure on what to ask real estate agents when selling, our customer assistance team can help you prepare some more questions before you talk to them.